wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 2.4.2 =
+1. Fixed a bug with double images showing up in embed when setting a featured image for a post, and inserting that same image into the body of the post.
+2. New option to not display article tools on your site.
+New posts will be automatically added to the repubHub engine as long as "Searchable" is selected.
+3. Selected categories not only determine what posts have the article tools displayed, but also determine whether or not the article are searchable on repubHub.

 = 2.4.1 =
 1. Featured images are now included in republished content